Shantanupawar77/travel-journal-react/README.md

 - **Data Integration:** Fetches travel data from a separate file to populate the content of the cards.
 - **Responsive Design:** Ensures compatibility across different screen sizes.

+## Live Demo

+You can access the live demo of this project [here](https://shantanupawar77.github.io/ToggleBoxUsingReact/).

 ## Components

 ### App